w3f/Grants-Program/applications/samaritan.md

 - React (Admin Dashboard)

 #### What Samaritan is not
 Samaritan is not a blockchain or smart contract platform.
 It doesn't aim to create a new consensus layer, token economy, or on-chain execution environment.
-Instead, it integrates with existing chains like Ethereum and Polkadot for authentication, data anchoring, and event-driven workflows.
+Instead, it integrates with Polkadot for authentication, data anchoring, and event-driven workflows.

 It also isn’t trying to replicate Firebase feature-for-feature.
 Services like analytics, crash reporting, or deep user segmentation are out of scope for the MVP.
 Samaritan is focused on solving three core backend primitives for Web3 apps: authentication, real-time data sync, and smart contract integration.
 Additional features will be considered based on real developer needs and community feedback.